Edwards-R/understanding_docs/understandings/understandings-system.md

 The first i.e. highest rank in your system should ideally be one of these ranks.
 Then, all skeleton ranks between the first and lowest rank should be included.
 For example, if I want to go from Family to Subspecies, I need to include Genus and Species as well.

+There are *no* other restrictions on the use of any Ranks within the Understandings system.

 ### Temporal limitations
 It would be ideal to start tracking Interpretations at their point of conception (i.e. when the type is declared).
 However, such a goal is often either entirely unobtainable, or so difficult to obtain that it becomes impractical.
 It is, in some instances, perfectly acceptable to limit the start date of an Understandings system so that entirely exhaustive documentation becomes unneccessary.
-For example, if a taxon is well documented in a region since 1956 then an Understandings system may choosed to use 1956 as a 'false origin' start date.
+For example, if a taxon is well documented in a region since 1956 then an Understandings system may choose to use 1956 as a 'false origin' start date.
 The limitation would then be that any data prior to 1956 would exist under the type system alone, rather than enjoying the benefits of Interpretations.
 However, as the question has uncovered that doing so would not result in *significant widespread confusion* then this limitation is deemed acceptable.

+This 'false origin' may be applied uniformly to all taxa within that implementation of the Understandings system, or in an ad-hoc manner as deemed relevant.
+Neither option is 'better' than the other.

 #### Data from before the false origin
 If encountering data from before the false origin, the first action to take is to consider whether the volume of data and suspected taxonomic complexity is enough to cause *significant, widespread, confusion in the interpretation of the data*.
 If the answer is *yes*, then the precision option is to create a new Interpretation with a date *prior* to the false origin.
 The author of this Interpretation would be the author the Understanding System.
 If the answer is *no*, then the data can simply be assigned to the oldest Interpretation in the system.
 The goal is, as always, to minimise disruption whilst maximising accuracy.